danielcano75/MarvelComics/README.md

 * iOS 13.0+
 * Xcode 13.2.1

+* This project is created under the architecture MVVM + Combine ✔️
 * We list and paginate the list of marvel characters ✔️
 * we added a search engine to the main view to make it easier to find a character ✔️
 * We show the detailed view of the selected character ✔️